JosephMehdiyev/cormat/README.md

 * ~~<span style="color:red">**IMPORTANT BUG:**</span> Whenever the program is run, there is a change it throws a segmentation fault.
 With running multiple times, eventually it be run succesfully.~~ The bug is fixed now.
 * **MAIN CORE** A point generator from mathematical functions to draw the graphs.
 Afterwards, the verison **0.1.0** will be ready
 * **BINARIES** Precompiled binaries for WINDOWS/LINUX (arch/ubuntu)/MACOS.
 This will be done after the verison 0.1.0 release
-* **CMAKE** currently the way I generate my make files are in mess.
-I am planning to completely change the structure of cmake
+* ~~**CMAKE** currently the way I generate my make files are in mess.
+I am planning to completely change the structure of cmake~~
+* **CMAKE second change** As the project gets bigger, I will transition to nested cmake structure.
+For now, only one simple txt is enough.
 * **2D/3D mode** A feature to change between the dimensions
 * **Polyhon/Line/Point mode** A feature to change between the style of the graph
 * **User Interface, ImGui** A small settings window to change the settings of the graph